k98kurz/chance-cancer/log.md

 Gave him 0.1 mL Mexloxidyl at 21:00.
 WT (monensin/fenofibrate/metformin): 236.4/75/50; continued use of ACV in metformin soln; continued hesitance and resistance.
+New sores on the outside of the leg; began treating topically with witch hazel.
+Sores do not bleed; the opening looks black and somewhat necrotic, but there is no smell.

 # 2024-07-08